Arri Priimägi selected as Ambassador for the ERC

 Unique ERC funding

-Professor Arri Priimägi, selected as the Ambassador for the ERC from Finland, works at Tampere University, researching soft functional materials at, among others, the Research Council of Finland’s Centre of Excellence in Life-Inspired Hybrid Materials (LIBER) and the Finnish Flagship for Photonics Research and Innovation (PREIN).
-During his career, he has received several grants from the ERC.
+Professor Arri Priimägi, selected as the Ambassador for the ERC in Finland, works at Tampere University, where his group studies soft functional materials.
+He is part of the Research Council of Finland’s Centre of Excellence in Life-Inspired Hybrid Materials (LIBER) and the Finnish Flagship for Photonics Research and Innovation (PREIN).
+During his career, he has been awarded several ERC grants.

 What inspired you to become an ERC Ambassador?

-“If I have the opportunity to make even a small contribution to research based on curiosity and the desire to produce new information, not to mention underscore the importance of research, I want to strive for that.
-This approach seemed like the right way to make a difference,” Priimägi said.
+“If I can make even a small contribution to promoting curiosity-driven research and new knowledge, and underscoring the importance of academic research, I want to strive for that.
+The ambassadorship programme seemed like the right way to make a difference,” Priimägi said.

 “ERC funding is quite unique globally, and something we can be proud of.
-However, whenever European research funding is interrupted we have to advocate for its existence, and its importance as a funder of researcher-driven research must be justified.”
+However, towards the end of every funding framework programme, we have to advocate for the continuation of European research funding, and its importance as an enabler of fundamental and applied research.”

 The appeal of scientific curiosity

-Priimägi emphasises the importance of scientific curiosity and new creative knowledge behind advances in science and, in turn, the creation of applications:
+Priimägi emphasises the importance of curiosity and new knowledge as the driving force behind scientific advances and as the foundation for practical applications:

-“My group’s research falls somewhere between science and applied research.
-But I see scientific curiosity and the creation of new knowledge as a key driver of high-quality research.
-In some ways, new research data will also lead to applications, new innovations and practices.
-This whole thing is meaningful.”
+“My group’s research falls somewhere between fundamental science and applied research.
+But I see scientific curiosity and the creation of new knowledge as key drivers of high-quality research.
+New research findings pave the way for applications, innovations and new practices, making the whole process deeply meaningful.”

-Priimägi points out that a very large number of the applications that are currently changing the world are the product of years and decades of fundamental research:
+Priimägi points out that many of the applications that are currently changing the world are the product of years, even decades of fundamental research:

-“Each decision-maker should keep in mind that there’s no way to predict what research will lead to over the next few years.
-That’s why researchers and research from all disciplines are also needed.
-The more perspectives we have in different disciplines in society and academic discourse, the better.”
+“Each decision-maker should keep in mind that short-term observations rarely reveal which research will lead to real breakthroughs.
+That's why we need long-term funding and researchers from all disciplines.
+The more perspectives we bring into society and academic discourse, the better.”

 Wide-ranging influence

-Priimägi has actively talked about his own team’s research both in the media and on other forums, and he has thus gained a familiarity with communicating about science.
-As an Ambassador for the ERC, he also hopes that he will be able to discuss the role of science and research in society and future solutions more broadly.
+Priimägi has actively presented his team’s research in the media and on other forums, and he has thus gained experience in science communication.
+As an Ambassador for the ERC, he hopes that he will be able to discuss the role of science and research in society and their importance in future solutions more broadly.

-“As an Ambassador, it’s my job to encourage researchers working in Finland to apply for ERC funding more enthusiastically than they do right now.
-There has been some progress made, but we still aren’t active enough.
-Even though preparing an application takes some work, it’s worth doing,” Priimägi said, adding that he is happy to help when discussing the opportunities offered by the ERC at universities.
+“As an Ambassador, it’s my job to encourage researchers working in Finland to apply for ERC funding more actively than they do now.
+While some progress has been made, we’re still not active enough.
+Even though preparing an application does take effort, it’s well worth doing,” Priimägi said, adding that he is happy to support universities in discussing the opportunities ERC offers.

 Do you have questions or feedback for us?